AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_09.md

 reviewed: K96Hv2tA27sBNIyz9tyzJLtg8axuLmrthpLHTrvEjkY=
 ---

-Prohibited misbehaviours for XYZ are identified, and mitigations are specified, verified and validated based on analysis.
+Prohibited misbehaviours for uProtocol are identified, and mitigations are specified, verified and validated based on analysis.